martinvirtel/slack-cli/README.rst

       -s SRC, --src SRC     Receive messages from a Slack channel, group or username
       -l LAST, --last LAST  Print the last N messages

+    Dump messages:
+      --dump DUMP           dump message from a slack 'share this message' URL to STDOUT

+    IPython:
+      --ipython             Start IPython shell to test API

+    Edit message:
+      --edit EDIT           Edit slack message as a YAML file.
+EDIT is the URL from the'share this message' context menu.
+Edit is done using $EDITOR
+      --create              Create new message in the same channel referenced by the EDIT deeplink using $EDITOR.
+      --reply               Create new (threaded) reply to message refereced by the EDIT deeplink using $EDITOR.
+      --user USER           Send ephemeral message to user in channel referenced by the EDIT deeplink.

 Note that the Slack token may optionally be stored in an environment variable (although it is not recommended `for security reasons <https://unix.stackexchange.com/questions/369566/why-is-passing-the-secrets-via-environmental-variables-considered-extremely-ins>`_)::